 Medicare Fraud or “Disruptive Behavior”

 Trying to defraud Medicare in any way will get your coverage taken away.
-For example, if you let someone else use your Medicare card or attempt to get Medicare benefits for someone who is ineligible, you can lose coverage.
+For example, if you let someone else use your Medicare card, you can lose coverage.

 You may also lose coverage for “disruptive behavior,” which varies from plan to plan but will be defined by your insurance company.
 Generally, it means to substantially interfere with the ability of your plan to render services.
 It does not have to do with the use of medical services or whether or not you’re listening to your doctors’ advice.